Filed Date: March 14, 2025

 Clearinghouse coding complete

 On April 21, 2025, the U.S. Marshals Service filed its answer to the complaint, denying allegations of unlawful FOIA delay and raising standard defenses.
 In response, Judge Timothy J. Kelly issued a Minute Order on April 23, directing the parties to meet and confer regarding a proposed schedule for briefing or document disclosure.
-Following the submission of the proposed schedule, another joint status report regarding the schedule was due on June 9.
-After consideration of the report, the court ordered the parties to file a schedule for the case by July 9.
+In a subsequent status conference on July 9, the parties agreed to narrow the responsive documents and schedule the disbursement of documents to DFF.
+Specifically, the report detailed that USMS had identified 674 pages of records that were potentially responsive to DFF’s requests.
+The parties will file another joint status report on October 6, 2025.

 The case is ongoing.